We will secure the MySQL installation by running mysql_secure_installation.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-Create a new database named bigtreecms using the command below:
+Create new database named gibbon using command below:

 Header always set Strict-Transport-Security "max-age=15768000"